cherryliu27/cherryliu27/README.md

 ## - About Me -
 - 🇭🇰 Born in Hong Kong
-- 👩‍🎓 Majored in Business Management and Information Systems
 - 🇨🇦 Currently a student in Humber College, Toronto, Canada
 - 📚 Learning Web Development
 - 🍿 My hobbies are: watching movies tvshows and gaming